-At the College of Nursing, a comprehensive approach to collegiate nursing education is manifested in the many and varied undergraduate, graduate, and continuing education programs of the College.
-As the only nursing program in the country to earn the Apple Distinguished Program recognition, students are taught by faculty who are innovatively using technology to prepare students to lead the transformation of health care.
-Additionally, students can take part in an international experience in which they receive a global health care perspective.
+At the UC College of Nursing, a comprehensive approach to collegiate nursing education is manifested in the many undergraduate, graduate, and continuing education programs.
+In the only nursing program in the country to be twice-designated an Apple Distinguished Program, students are taught by faculty who are using the latest technology to prepare students to lead the transformation of health care.

 The College of Allied Health Sciences plays an increasingly important role in our modern health environment.
 With the aging of the baby boomer generation, the expectation for continuing excellent health care services is at an all-time high.
-That need is met by graduating professionals who are exceptionally prepared to contribute to health care from day one of entering the workforce, armed with the latest developments in their field and real-world experience with patients or in the community.
+That need is met by graduating professionals who are prepared to contribute to health care from day one of entering the workforce.

 UC offers a different kind of education, one guided by distinguished professors who understand that experience is the best teacher and that greatness lies beyond the classroom.